UBC-CIC/Research-Innovation-Dashboard/docs/ArchitectureDeepDive.md

 7. The number of filed patents listed on ORCID is fetched from the ORCID API and stored in the database
 8. Each researcher's publication data is fetched from the Scopus API and stored in the database.
 This data includes each publication’s title, associated keywords, author names and Scopus ids, journal title, and the number of times the publication has been cited.
 9. The start replication Lambda will start the DMS replication task to replicate data from the PostgreSQL database to the AWS Opensearch cluster to make the data searchable on the webapp.
-10. Every Saturday at midnight a python docker container hosted on AWS fargate will be run to update the publications of the researchers in the database.
-The container will update researcher’s h-indexes and number of publications.
+10. Every Saturday at midnight a Glue Job will be run to update the publications of the researchers in the database.
+It will update researcher’s h-indexes and number of publications.
 Update publications will also add newly published publications to the database and remove publications with no current Institution's researchers.
 11. Once per week the AWS DMS task will be run to replicate data from the PostgreSQL database to AWS opensearch.
 This makes the data searchable and keeps the searches up to date.
 12. When queried, the Lambda communicates with AWS OpenSearch and executes the search required.
 13. AWS Appsync triggers the OpenSearch Lambda and passes the correct variables needed to execute the query.